 People have mixed feelings about mowing over existing weeds, but the preventive weed control that naturally comes from proper lawn mowing is undeniable!
 A solid rule of thumb for lawn mowing is not to remove more than the top ⅓ of grass length, and keeping your lawn just a bit taller than normal length will help choke out pesky weeds.
 Your turfgrass competes with weeds for nutrients, so allowing your lawn to grow around 3 inches (or just slightly taller) will help block sunlight from seeds attempting to germinate, and it will be harder for both weeds and seeds to absorb nutrients as your lawn grows thicker and stronger.
 Proper mowing practices go a long way in weed prevention.

 Many weeds thrive in struggling lawns, and bare spots caused by improper watering will quickly fall victim to weed growth.
 Quick and/or frequent watering sessions could result in your lawn developing shallow roots, making it susceptible to invasive weeds.
 Deep, developed root systems are what you want for your lawn, and that has to be achieved through careful and thorough waterings.
 Making sure your entire lawn has coverage and gets evenly distributed attention will help ensure that no areas of your turf become weaker than the rest, which would invite weeds to spread to those undernourished areas.
-If you need help with your sprinklers this summer to make sure your lawn stays hydrated, be sure to check out our sprinkler services in Utah.

 If your soil is not properly fertilized, weeds may be about to sprout at any moment.
 Using a balanced fertilizer throughout the growing season is the best way to make sure your turf gets the nutrients it needs to thrive.
 If you are not fertilizing your lawn in any way, there is a good chance that your lawn will lack proper levels of nutrients.
 White clover, for example, is a very common weed in Utah, and it is especially invasive in nitrogen-deficient soil.
 Fertilizing and watering your lawn regularly will give your grass the best possible chance it can have at overpowering weeds.